XTO Energy Inc. Accidents

 Company Profile for XTO Energy

-XTO Energy was created in 1986 by three former Southland Royalty executives who were suddenly without work after their former company was taken over.
+XTO Energy was created in 1986 by 3 former Southland Royalty executives who were suddenly without work after their company was taken over.
 During these early days, the company was referred to as the Cross Timbers Oil Company.
 Initially a small operation out of Fort Worth, Texas, the company continued to grow by adding additional properties to its operation.
-Eventually, the company grew large enough to expand and open offices in Oklahoma.
+Eventually, it grew large enough to expand and open offices in Oklahoma.

 Most accidents in the energy industry are preventable.
 Yet, improper training, poorly maintained equipment, and a lack of safety make energy jobs some of the most dangerous in the nation.
 The XTO Energy accident attorneys at Arnold & Itkin LLP have represented injured workers throughout the nation and are ready to help you as soon as possible.
 We’ve recovered billions for clients; we're ready to fight for the money you need to recover.

 If you’ve suffered because of an XTO Energy accident, call Arnold & Itkin today for a free consultation: (888) 493-1629.

 XTO Offshore Inc.’s parent company is massive and is a direct descendant of the Standard Oil Co.
 Inc., John D. Rockefeller’s behemoth oil company that dominated the nation’s oil production in the 19th and 20th centuries.
 Though XTO Offshore Inc. is a separate company, examining ExxonMobile helps build an understanding of XTO Offshore Inc.’s operation.